Motorcycle helmet in India – All in one buying guide

 3. Next, check the size chart and compare your measurements with the same.

-4. If two to three fingers can be placed inside the head while wearing the helmet, it is loose and needs to be checked for smaller sizes.
+4. If two to three fingers can enter inside the head while wearing the helmet, it is loose and should look for smaller sizes.

 5. Initially, the helmet will be tight while wearing and loosen up a bit.